-Congratulations on your purchase of the WattNode[®] BACnet[®] watt/watt-hour transducer (meter).
+Congratulations on your purchase of the WattNode® BACnet® watt/watt-hour transducer (meter).
 The WattNode meter offers precision energy and power measurements in a compact package.
-It enables you to make power and energy measurements within existing electric service panels avoiding the costly installation of subpanels and associated wiring.
 It is designed for use in demand side management (DSM), sub-metering, and energy monitoring applications.
 The WattNode meter communicates on an EIA RS-485 two-wire bus using the BACnet protocol.
 Models are available for single-phase, three-phase wye, and three-phase delta configurations for voltages from 120 Vac to 600 Vac at 50 and 60 Hz.